 Learn at world of discoveries

-This interactive museum is designed to make you travel the world to the Era where Portugal pioneered the sailing adventures around the world.
+This interactive museum is designed to make you travel the world to the Era when Portugal pioneered sailing adventures around the world.

 Kids can explore and learn about the diverse vessels used, understand how it was to live in boats for months and what products they traded.

-There is a thematic ride at the end of you tour at the World of Discoveries explaining some of the history between Portugal and its former colonies.
+There is a thematic ride at the end of your tour at the World of Discoveries explaining some of the history between Portugal and its former colonies.

 Visit Serralves park

-The Serralves foundation is a 18 hectares park, museum and exhibition area.
+The Serralves foundation is an 18 hectares park, museum and exhibition area.
 An absolutely amazing place to visit!

 There is also opportunity to visit the contemporary art exhibition and the Serralves house.
 On Sunday mornings there are free activities for children.

 Livraria Lello is a famous bookstore in Porto that opened in 1906.